More than 100 recommendations made to improve Houston police

-HOUSTON, Texas (AP) - A task force in Houston that was appointed during this summer’s nationwide protests over racial injustice has released more than 100 recommendations on how to improve the city’s police department.
+HOUSTON (AP) - A task force in Houston which was appointed during this summer’s nationwide protests over racial injustice has released more than 100 recommendations on how to improve the city’s police department.

 The recommendations, released Wednesday, include overhauling of the city’s Independent Police Oversight Board.